viabledev/ceaser-cipher/README.md

-# ceaser-cipher
+# Ceaser-Cipher
-A safe way to chat.
+A safe way to communicate by ecnrypting and decrypting the messages.
+It allows encryption on a shift value.